gaehlerm/SoftwareEngineering/README.md

 ### A few general tips

 Make sure all the tests pass.
 Tests that don't pass are worthless.
 Even worse, they are a nuisance.
 When you run the tests, failing tests will confuse you.
 They will confuse you're coworkers.
 Everyone will waste time trying to fix the failing test.
 There is only one single solution to prevent this: all tests have to pass.
-Thus make sure your CI enforces that all tests pass.
+Thus make sure your Continuous Integration (CI) enforces that all tests pass.

 In the setup part it is very common to have helper functions that create all the objects needed.
 These are normal python functions that return the desired objects.
 You might even have a util file for all the tests.
 It contains some fairly static objects you might need in a lot of different tests.